khalilou88/jnxplus/packages/nx-micronaut-gradle/README.md

 This plugin adds Spring micronaut and Gradle multi-project builds capabilities to Nx workspace.

-Here is a quick overview of the plugin, to know more, please visit [the documentation](https://khalilou88.github.io/jnxplus/).

 ## Supported versions

 | @jnxplus/nx-micronaut-gradle | Nx     | Micronaut |